austinabell/near-crossword/README.md

 Puzzle solved!
 Let's get our reward!

-8. To get the reward we need to call `claim_reward` function with the function call key that we have added in the prevoius step.
+8. To get the reward we need to call the `claim_reward` function with the function call key that we have added in the previous step.
 Before that call we should prepare the keys:

 ```bash
 cp ~/.near-credentials/testnet/keyToGetTheReward.testnet.json ~/.near-credentials/testnet/<contract-id>.json